blueag8/Sidetrack/README.md

 -Additional soundclips
 -Repertoire list
 -Upcoming performances list
+-Contact us form to be linked to external server for posting -Ensure website is responsive for tablet users

 ## Technologies used

-Base languages used to create website include HTML, CSS and JavaScript.
+Base languages used to create website include HTML, CSS and JavaScript

 ###	JQuery to support the implementation of JavaScript and Bootstrap
  https://code.jquery.com/jquery-3.2.1.min.js